 The objectives of AMWA are to promote an understanding of the health issues of women, to address the present and future positions of women in medicine, and to be receptive to the needs and challenges faced by professional women in general.
 Our participation as a student branch of The American Medical Women's Association provides the benefit of affiliating with a national organization of women physicians and medical students.

 The mission of Amigos Médicos is to help students understand and meet the healthcare needs of the medically underserved members of the Hispanic community through education and community service.
 These goals are achieved through medical Spanish language sessions, volunteer experiences in bilingual healthcare settings such as Covenant Community Clinic and CHASS Clinic, and travel opportunities to Mexico and South Carolina.

-The ARIE Foundation is an outreach program dedicated to helping kids with cancer and is new to Wayne State this year.
-It began as a student run organization at NYU School of Medicine as a non-profit organization, relying on tax-deductible donations from people interested in making a difference.
-The ARIE Foundation was created by medical students and gives donated sports cards and other collectibles to terminally ill, hospitalized children.
+The ARIE Foundation began as a non-profit organization at NYU School of Medicine, relying on tax-deductible donations from people interested in making a difference.
+It was created by medical students and gives donated sports cards and other collectibles to terminally ill, hospitalized children.

 APAMSA aims to promote awareness of issues that affect Asian/Pacific American medical students and to assist others in understanding about the Asian cultures and lifestyles.
 This organization sponsors and participates in many university wide events, such as: the Ethnic Cultural Week, guest speakers and clothing drives.
 APAMSA is also active in its outreach programs to the Asian community in Metro Detroit.
 Members attend regional and national conferences regarding issues affecting Asian Americans, such as health, immigration, and cultural/language barriers.
 APAMSA welcomes all who are interested in participating in its activities